A website is a business’ home base, the headquarters of the operation where most customers will first encounter your brand.

 Meta descriptions are often forgotten but can have a big impact on improving ranking and increasing traffic.
+A meta description is an HTML element that describes a piece of content that would otherwise be ignored by search engines.
 By optimizing meta descriptions on all pages you can include important keywords that will improve your ranking while also give the viewer a preview of the content of the page.

 If you use a host like WordPress, you can use plugins like Yoast which will simplify the optimization process even further and show you where you can improve your site.